jyang4/a5-jyang4/rubric.md

 # A5 Report
 This rubric is intended to help guide expectations and increase transparency.
 However, it **is not** necessarily fully exhaustive.
 Make sure to read the detailed explanation on Canvas, and follow the best practices described in the course book and in class.

-For this assignment, you must use the appropriate `dplyr` functions to complete each task, returning the specified data type.
 Partial credit will be given where appropriate.

 ## Set up (**13 points**)
 - Creates the file `analysis.R` (**2 points**)